 RENEWABLE ENERGY SOURCES.
-Means energy produced using a technology that relies on a resource that is being consumed at a harvest rate at or below its natural regeneration rate.
-(From 30 V.S.A. § 8002.
-Definitions)
+Means energy produced using a technology that relies on a resource that is being consumed at a harvest rate at or below its natural regeneration rate including, but not limited to, solar hot water, solar hot air, solar photovoltaics, wind, and hydro.